universal-ctags/ctags/docs/man/ctags.1.rst

 Note that braces may be meta characters in your shell.
 Put single quotes in such case.

-``--list-...`` options shows one-letter flags and associated name flags.
+``--list-...`` options shows one-letter flags and associated long-name flags.

 List options